 The second important aspect of the formation of tone is dynamic changes in frequency and amplitude.
 By the way, often negligible changes in physical parameters become very noticeable to the ear, while the other ones person’s brain is simply not paying attention.
 The reason for this is the specificity of the human psyche and the mechanisms of perception of sounds.

 Composers and producers are widely used to spice up the timbre of musical works.
-Timbre allows you to move into front one or another component of music, when creating a complex musical picture.
-In some styles of music, like “ambient” changing timbres of musical sounds are most important then even melody or harmony.
+Timbre allows you to move into front one or another component of music when creating a complex musical picture.
+In some styles of music, like “ambient” changing timbres of musical sounds are most important than even melody or harmony.